MinecraftForge/Documentation/docs/datastorage/capabilities.md

 }
 ```

-It is strongly suggested that direct checks in code are used to test for capabilities instead of attempting to rely on maps other other data structures, since capability tests can be done by many objects every tick, and they need to be as fast as possible in order to avoid slowing down the game.
+It is strongly suggested that direct checks in code are used to test for capabilities instead of attempting to rely on maps or other data structures, since capability tests can be done by many objects every tick, and they need to be as fast as possible in order to avoid slowing down the game.

 Attaching Capabilities
 ----------------------